Understanding Nutritional Food Labels

 To learn more about our heavy metals testing services or other foodstuffs testing services, or to begin the testing process, please contact us today.

-Avomeen’s President & Chief Technical Officer has 20 years of experience executing and managing analytical and product development programs, both internally and in external organizations.
-Clients regularly benefit from his expertise in analytical chemistry and product development, particularly in highly regulated areas, including pharmaceutical development and testing, food contact migration studies, extractables and leachables studies, food additive and food contact notification testing and registration, and pesticide and insecticide testing under FIFRA.
-With his sound perspective, Andrew has been sought out as an expert witness for industry litigation cases and has participated in FDA pre-notification conferences, FDA site audits and trained FDA inspectors on analytical technology.
+Andrew Kolbert, Sr. Leader, Technical Solutions, has over 20 years’ experience executing and managing analytical and product development programs.
+Element’s customers regularly benefit from his expertise in analytical chemistry and product development, particularly in highly regulated areas, including pharmaceutical development and testing, food additive and food contact notification testing and registration, and extractables and leachables studies.
+Dr. Kolbert holds a Ph.D. in physical chemistry from Massachusetts Institute of Technology.

 James Black joined Element in June 2021 as the Technical Director of Food Microbiology.
 Element’s customers benefit greatly from James’ expertise in food microbiology, food safety, food plant sanitation, food plant environmental testing, HACCP, FSMA, product shelf-life testing, challenge study design, sanitary design of food processing equipment, and process validation.
 James holds a B.S. in Biology from Mount Vernon Nazarene University.
 Throughout his career, James has worked within the food, cosmetics and pharmaceutical industries, and has over nine years’ experience in third-party microbiological testing.